-For those clients who received chiropractic treatment during pregnancy, it is natural to want to seek additional follow-up therapy and maintenance after the baby is born.
+For those clients who received chiropractic treatment during pregnancy, it is natural to want to seek additional follow-up therapy and maintenance after the baby is born (post-partum).
 Others who have never considered chiropractic care may not be fully aware of the benefits of realigning the body after giving birth.
 Ligaments and muscles loosened during pregnancy, and there may still be discomfort and sciatic concerns after birth, as well as misalignment from the birth and recovery period.
 These, and other reasons, are why post-partum chiropractic care may be beneficial to many women.

 The hormone relaxin can keep ligaments soft for 6 months.
 This causes poor alignment, which can lead to lower back and pelvic pain.
 Holding a new baby stresses the back, shoulders, and arms.
 This can be especially pronounced if an older baby or child is held on one hip.
 New mothers can have headaches, neck/shoulder pains, or even carpal tunnel syndrome in their forearms.
 But the relaxin also has the benefit of making chiropractic adjustments go more smoothly.
 The body is still pliable and not yet scarred.1 Women who have had a lot of bed rest from a C-section may be even more prone to aches, postural strain, and discomfort.
 Chiropractors can also assist with proper seating positions and stretching techniques.2